On higher-order Szego theorems with a single critical point of arbitrary order: Proof of Theorem

-$S_{l,k} \subset \{0,1,\dots, l\}^{2k}$ is a set of $2k$-tuples, and $N(t)$ are real-valued constants; \cite{GolinskiiZlatos07} gives explicit descriptions of the sets and constants, which we do not repeat since we won't need such detailed information.
+In this formula, we use the standard convention that $\alpha_{-1}=-1$ and $\alpha_n =0$ for $n\le -2$. $S_{l,k} \subset \{0,1,\dots, l\}^{2k}$ is a set of $2k$-tuples, and $N(t)$ are real-valued constants; \cite{GolinskiiZlatos07} gives descriptions of the sets and constants, which we do not repeat since we won't need such detailed information.
 All we need is that, apart from the logarithmic term, this is a finite sum of $k$-fold products with $k\le m$, which are multiplied by real constants.

 We now set out to prove that we can replace each $k$-fold product in \eqref{2.2} by $\lvert \alpha_n \rvert^{2k}$ with a finite error on $Z(\mu)$.
 The motivation is simple: if $\delta \alpha$ is small, then the errors introduced by replacing $\alpha_{n+t_i}$ by $\alpha_n$ will also be small.
 Indeed, if we knew that $\delta \alpha \in \ell^1$, this would be trivial, since such replacements would introduce $\ell^1$ errors in \eqref{2.2}.
 Using only $\delta \alpha \in \ell^2$, this turns out to still be true, but the argument is more involved and uses the fact that \eqref{2.2} depends only on the real part of the product.
 It also uses a telescoping argument, so the error will be summable but not necessarily absolutely summable.